PdxCodeGuild/PythonFullStack1/0_Intro/docs/0_Beginning/course-logistics.md

 ## Schedule

-This course is 12 weeks or 60 days long.
+This course is 16 weeks or 80 days long.
 Class sessions are every week day.

-Each class session is from 9:30 A.M. to 4:30 P.M with an hour-long lunch break from 12:30 P.M. to 1:30 P.M.
+Each class session is from 6 PM to 9 PM.

 ### Holidays